RTCassidy1/Project2-StreamCompaction/README.md

 * Compare your version of stream compact to your version using thrust.
 How do they compare?
 How might you optimize yours more, or how might thrust's stream compact be optimized.

+### Answers
+* Unfortunately I spent many hours debugging and was not able to implement a version in thrust, however I'm quite certain their implementation is superior to mine in every way.
+  They probably have done all sorts of tricks to squeeze out extra performance such as doing a work-efficient algorithm without bank conflicts.
+They also probably packed more data into registers to do more work per thread.

 # EXTRA CREDIT (+10)
 For extra credit, please optimize your prefix sum for work parallelism and to